kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ## Advantages of Native Sidecar Containers

 Every Pod in the Istio mesh gets an additional `istio-proxy` sidecar container, which intercepts network traffic to provide Istio features.
 For sidecar proxies, Istio uses two types of sidecar containers: regular sidecars and native sidecars.
 Native sidecars are init containers that have **restartPolicy** set to `Always`.
-This new approach, introduced with Kubernetes 1.28, allows for controlling the startup and shutdown sequence of containers within a Pod, which is not possible with sidecars deployed as regular containers.
+This approach, introduced with Kubernetes 1.28, allows for controlling the startup and shutdown sequence of containers within a Pod, which is not possible with sidecars deployed as regular containers.

 Using native sidecars resolves the following problems that regular sidecars cause:
 - When an application container starts before the `istio-proxy` sidecar container is ready, the application doesn't have network access at startup.